It’s taken me a few years, but I’ve finally got a complete clean makeup routine (save one product noted below).

 To use as more of a traditional foundation, shake the bottle, drop some onto the back on your hand, and dab it onto your skin with a foundation brush.

-The highlighter doesn’t have as much sheen as I like for a highlighter, however, so I use it as an eyelid base with just my mascara and, sometimes an eyeliner.
+If you prefer a pressed powder and brush application, try Kosås Color & Light Powder Blush Duo.
+The highlighter doesn’t have as much sheen as I like, however, so I use it as an eyelid base with just my mascara and, sometimes an eyeliner.

-This is another one I’ve been using for years.
-I featured this one in my how to brighten under eyes tutorial over two years ago and I think it’s the only product from that setup I still religiously use.
+So.
+This is not a clean beauty product.
+I’ve had it for years and it’s still the best highlighter I’ve tried.
+I featured it in my how to brighten under eyes tutorial years ago and I think it’s the only product from that setup I still religiously use.

-This Matte Radiance Highlighter Powder in “Highlight 01” is actually in the same product line as the bronzer above.
+This Matte Radiance Highlighter Powder in “Highlight 01.”
 I apply it with the eye blender brush to my high cheek bones and bridge of my nose.
+In a pinch, I’ll use my fingertips.
 It makes me look healthy and rested instantly!

 When I finally run out of this one (it might actually be a few years), I’m hoping to try Dehiya Beauty’s THE HALO EFFECT*.